Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/unix_intro.md

 If the command contains two file names, then it copies the contents of the first file to the second file.

 - If the second file doesn't exist, then it will be created with the same content as the first file.
-- If the second file exists, then its content is overwritten **without any warning**.
-So be careful!
+- If the second file exists, then its content is overwritten.

 ```bash
 foo@bar$ ls